-You can also book wine tours out to Niagara on the Lake on tour buses from Niagara Falls.
+You can also book wine tours out to Niagara on the Lake or tour buses from Niagara Falls.

 Bicycle rentals are available and are an excellent way to see the area.
-Dave and I once rode bikes all the way to Niagara on the Lake to tour some wineries.
+Dave and I once rode bikes all the way to Niagara on the Lake from Niagara Falls to tour some wineries.